Natedeploys/reference-js/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> For all the popular Reference Manager formats
     <br>
 </p>